Theory and Design of Multifunctional Space-Time Metasurfaces: Possible Implementations in microwave and terahertz ranges

-\section{Implementations based on Graphene platform}

-In section \ref{Sec: Functionalities} we have demonstrated that various nonreciprocal functionalities can be realized within the proposed space-time modulated surface impedance platform.
-For actual implementations, the modulations of surface impedance can be achieved in many means.
-In the microwave band, integrated circuits (ICs) with incorporated varactors and varistors can be embedded into the metasurface, in order to independently control the local resistance and reactance \cite{liu2019intelligent} of the meta-atoms.
-In this case, it is possible to implement all the functionalities discussed in Section \ref{Sec: Functionalities}, and more.
-It is worth to mention that in practice it is usually easier to realize temporal modulation of capacitance than inductance.
-For this reason, it may be reasonable to mimic time-varying inductance using a large fixed inductance in series with a time-modulated capacitance.
-In this way, the total reactance is inductive and modulated in time, producing the same effect as time-varying inductance.
+It is worth to mention that in the theoretical model presented here we assume the modulation of inductance, but in practical implementation it is usually easier to realize temporal modulation of capacitance than inductance.
+The design equations for capacitive reactance can be derived in the same way as shown above for inductive sheets.
+Alternatively, it may be reasonable to mimic time-varying inductance using a large fixed inductance in series with a time-modulated capacitance of the control chip.
+In this way, the total reactance is inductive and modulated in time, producing the same effect as a time-varying inductance.

+\subsection{Implementations Based on Graphene Platform}

 In the terahertz and mid-infrared band, graphene is a good candidate to implement the tunable component of space-time modulated metasurfaces due to its tunable electrical conductivity and the compatibility with the advanced nanofabrication technologies \cite{salary2018time,correas2018magnetic,qin2016nonreciprocal,correas2016nonreciprocal, salary2018electrically}.
 Considering that graphene is a lossy material, in this section we show how one can use space-time modulated graphene sheets to create tunable wave isolators in the terahertz range.

 It is known that the sheet conductivity of graphene can be effectively modified via electrical bias or optical pumping.
 This provides the possibility of synthesizing space-time modulated surface impedances by locally varying the bias voltage applied on graphene.
 The sheet conductivity of graphene in the low terahertz range can be modeled as